gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 All in all, `ValueInterval<T>` is the preferred interval type to use.
 Being totally transparent and interchangeable with `Interval<T>`, it comes with certain restrictions.
 For example, `ValueInterval<T>` cannot use a custom `System.IComparer<T>`, and thus it requires `T` type to implement `System.IComparable<T>` interface.
-This is not an obstacle for most specializing types, but still this is a formal restriction that may affect your choice in favor of `Interval<T>`.
+This is not an obstacle for most specializing types, but this is a formal restriction that may affect your choice in favor of `Interval<T>`.

 Another scenario where you may prefer `Interval<T>` type better is when you need to pass it as a reference to many places in code.
 This may save some CPU time and memory in cases where `T` type is sufficiently large because passing the interval by reference avoids copying.